usync-farmtech/home_assistant_frontend/gallery/src/pages/components/ha-dialogs.markdown

 > **Delete dashboard?**
 >
-> Dashboard [dashboard name] will be permanently deleted from Home Assistant.
+> Dashboard [dashboard name] will be permanently deleted from Usync Assistant.
 >
 > Cancel / Delete